 4. Cast Iron

 This is by far the only cookware material where leaching is not a big threat.
-Therefore, cast iron comprises iron elements that can leach into your food on and off but do more good than the bad.
+Therefore, cast iron comprises iron elements that can leach into your food on and off, but do more good than bad.
 Our bodies need an adequate amount of iron to function properly, just like zinc, magnesium, and calcium.
-People with a lower iron concentration in their blood are even suggested to take the food cooked in cast iron besides it retains superior heat on the surface.
+People with a lower iron concentration in their blood are even suggested to take the food cooked in cast iron as it retains superior heat on the surface.
 You can also turn your cast iron cookware into nonstick cookware through seasoning for additional benefits.

 Safety Tip:

-Just don’t delay the cleaning process with cast iron cookware and the best is to wash it with warm water.
+Just don’t delay the cleaning process with cast iron cookware, and the best is to wash it with warm water.

-6. Copper
+5. Copper

 Safety Tip: